-responds to Ford's criticism on land border restrictions | CBC News
+Responds to Ford's criticism on land border restrictions | CBC News

 "Doug, if you want to suspend international students, just tell me.
 Send us an official note and we'll do that.
 If you want us to suspend international travellers, if you want us to do any more, we will do that.
 Just tell me what you want to do," Trudeau said.

-But Ford's office said the province's requests are "well documented" in the multiple letters that were sent to the federal government, including another letter being sent Friday.
+But the premier's office said the province's requests are "well documented" in the multiple letters that were sent to the federal government, including another letter sent Friday.
 Ford has previously said four letters to the prime minister have all gone without a formal response.

 Trudeau said Ford has not followed up on the request to suspend international students, a conversation he said he had with the premier some four weeks ago.